An Empirical Study on Variance-based MC Dropout Uncertainty-Error Correlation in 2D Brain Tumor Segmentation: Conclusion and Future Scope

 \section{Conclusion and Future Scope}

-In this work, we evaluated the suitability of MC Dropout uncertainty for identifying segmentation errors in 2D brain tumor segmentation, and the effect of augmentation on such correlations.
-The results demonstrate weak global correlations and negligible boundary-level correlations between uncertainty and error, despite statistical significance across augmentation settings.
-These findings suggest that, for this particular task and model, MC Dropout is not a suitable method for uncertainty-based boundary correction or error localization.
-Augmentation techniques do not significantly improve the uncertainty-error correlation in this context.
-Future studies may explore alternative uncertainty estimation techniques or task-specific adaptations to better capture segmentation errors, particularly at boundaries.
-Additionally, extending this analysis to other datasets and architectures will help clarify the broader applicability of uncertainty-driven methods in medical image segmentation.
+In this work, we evaluated the suitability of variance-based MC Dropout uncertainty for identifying segmentation errors in 2D brain tumor segmentation, and the effect of augmentation on uncertainty-error correlations.
+Results show weak global correlations and negligible boundary-level correlations across all augmentation settings, suggesting limited utility of variance-based uncertainty for both global and boundary error localization.
+Differences across augmentation conditions were statistically significant but practically negligible, indicating that data augmentation does not meaningfully influence this uncertainty–error relationship.

+These findings suggest that variance is a poor proxy for segmentation error in this setting, and that the choice of uncertainty representation may matter more than the method itself.
+Future work should explore alternative representations such as predictive entropy and mutual information, which may better capture boundary error localization, as well as extend this analysis to other architectures and datasets to assess broader applicability.

-\textit{\textbf{Data and code availability:}} All code and experimental configurations are publicly available at https://github.com/Saumya4321/mc-dropout-boundary-correlation.
+\textit{\textbf{Data and code availability:}} All code and experimental configurations are publicly available at https://github.com/Saumya4321/mcd-error-correlation.